 URBAN PATHWAYS: Supporting low-emission plans for basic urban services in the context of the New Urban Agenda

-The project supports the implementation of the Paris Agreement and the NDCs within the framework of the New Urban Agenda (NUA) and the SDGs.
-It also supports national and local governments in key emerging economies with high mitigation potential in developing national action plans and concrete local implementation concepts to promote sustainable and low-emission urban development.
-The action plans summarise the political, technical, socio-economic and financial feasibility, while the local implementation concepts are further developed into bankable projects, with the focus on access to basic urban services.
-This process will then be replicated at regional level through policy development, implementation support, advice for stakeholders and financing mechanisms.
+The project supported the implementation of the Paris Agreement and the NDCs within the framework of the New Urban Agenda (NUA) and the SDGs.
+It also supported national and local governments in key emerging economies with high mitigation potential in developing national action plans and concrete local implementation concepts to promote sustainable and low-emission urban development.
+The action plans summarised the political, technical, socio-economic and financial feasibility, while the local implementation concepts were further developed into bankable projects, with the focus on access to basic urban services.
+This process was then replicated at regional level through policy development, implementation support, advice for stakeholders and financing mechanisms.

 - Brazil, India, Kenya, Viet Nam